Vicente Nebrada: United States

-Determined to continue his international career and seeing The United States as his goal, he auditioned for the Joffrey Balletin 1958.
-This company was funded by billionaire Rebekah Harknesswho inherited her husband’s fortune, he owned shares in the holdings of Standard Oiland, thanks to her investment, the Joffrey company paid the dancers, hired choreographers, and performed shows and tours.
+Determined to continue his international career and seeing The United States as his goal, he auditioned for the Joffrey Ballet in 1958.
+This company was funded by billionaire Rebekah Harkness who inherited her husband’s fortune, he owned shares in the holdings of Standard Oil and, thanks to her investment, the Joffrey company paid the dancers, hired choreographers, and performed shows and tours.
 Rebekah called for more participation in the artistic decision making and for the company to be named in Harkness’ honor.
-Robert Joffrey, who was the director and founder of the company, did not accept Rebekah’s demands and the Harkess Foundation withdrew its sponsorship.
+Robert Joffrey, who was the director and founder of the company, did not accept Rebekah's demands and the Harkess Foundation withdrew its sponsorship.
 Then in 1964 Rebekah founded Harkness Ballet, and hired many of the dancers who formed Joffrey Ballet, including Vicente.

-The Harkness Ballethad its premiere outside of the United States in 1965, in Cannes,with George Skibine as director and a repertoire composed of works by Alvin Ailey, George Skibine, Erik Bruhn, Brian Macdonald, and Stuart Hodes.
-The company’s work was initially overseas and they were immediately successful.
+The Harkness Ballet had its premiere outside of the United States in 1965, in Cannes, with George Skibine as director and a repertoire composed of works by Alvin Ailey, George Skibine, Erik Bruhn, Brian Macdonald, and Stuart Hodes.
+The company's work was initially overseas and they were immediately successful.

 In 1967, tired of dance, with an injured body, and feeling like he was at the age of retirement, he decided to speak with Rebekah and asked her for the opportunity to begin his career as a choreographer and for a smooth transition.
 Rebekah accepted his proposal and allowed him to begin his choreographic work with the junior company.
-Vicente started to create the work Caín that was revised and evaluated in the studios by the company’s direction, which earned him the opportunity to continue working in the choreographic realm.
+Vicente started to create the work Caín that was revised and evaluated in the studios by the company's direction, which earned him the opportunity to continue working in the choreographic realm.
 Thanks to this opportunity in 1969 he created, what would be his first international success, Percussion for Six Men with the music of Lee Gurst.
-This piece was presented in 1969 and immediately became part of the company’s professional repertoire, which it took to a festival in Germany, receiving great reviews from the judges.
+This piece was presented in 1969 and immediately became part of the company's professional repertoire, which it took to a festival in Germany, receiving great reviews from the judges.
 This success definitely opened the doors for Harkness Ballet to dedicate itself to choreography and stop interpretation.
 He retired as a dancer in 1970, at 40 years old.
 He created a total of 8 pieces for the company: Percussion for six men, Schubert Variations, Percussion for Six Women, Geminis, Moonlight, Sebastian, and Shadows and Memories.
 Being in the company he established his relationship with the dancer Zane Wilson, who would become his good companion and dedicated assistant for more than 30 years and who would accompany and support him in all of his companies.

 The company dissolved in 1975 and many of the dancers were incorporated into different companies around the world, among these Ballet Internacional de Caracas, under the artistic direction of Vicente Nebrada and Zhandra Rodríguez.